-ELEVA ABSOLUTE RETURN DYNAMIC FUND (the "Sub-Fund") promotes a combination of environmental, social and governance ("ESG") characteristics.
-This Sub-Fund integrates, in the long and the short invested pockets, binding ESG criteria in its investment management process.
-The main nonfinancial objective of ELEVA Absolute Return Dynamic Fund is to invest, on a long basis, in companies with good ESG practices (i.e. best in universe) or companies that are on an improving path regarding ESG practices (i.e. best efforts) while excluding companies that would not have a minimum absolute ESG score.
-At the same time, the Sub-Fund does not short any company with excellent ESG practices (i.e. with an ESG score >80/100).
+ELEVA EUROPEAN MULTI OPPORTUNITIES FUND (the "Sub-Fund") promotes a combination of environmental, social and governance ("ESG") characteristics.
+This Sub-Fund integrates binding ESG criteria in its investment management process.
+The main non-financial objective of ELEVA European Multi Opportunities Fund is to invest in companies, sovereign, quasi-sovereign and supra-national issuers with good ESG practices (i.e. best in universe) or that are on an improving path regarding ESG practices (i.e. best efforts) while excluding companies that would not have a minimum absolute ESG score.
 The Sub-Fund also seeks to help companies, when deemed necessary by the investment team, to improve their ESG practices by engaging in dialogue with them on a regular basis and by sharing with them areas of improvement on specific ESG topics.

-The long book of the Sub-Fund seeks to invest in companies having a good behaviour towards their key stakeholders (Shareholders, Employees, Suppliers, Civil Society and the Planet).
-For instance, the Sub-Fund seeks to invest in companies with good corporate governance practices (e.g. Boards with gender and cognitive diversity and a sufficient level of independence), with good environmental and social practices (e.g. signatories of the UN Global Compact) and implementing carbon reduction measures (e.g. the long book of the Sub-Fund has an ESG KPI on carbon footprint).
+The Sub-Fund seeks to invest in companies having a good behaviour towards their key stakeholders (Shareholders, Employees, Suppliers, Civil Society and the Planet).
+For instance, the Sub-Fund seeks to invest in companies with good corporate governance practices (e.g. Boards with gender and cognitive diversity and a sufficient level of independence), with good environmental and social practices (e.g. signatories of the UN Global Compact) and implementing carbon reduction measures (e.g. the Sub-Fund has an ESG KPI on carbon footprint).